 The goal is to allow the mind to become present to what is asked of the pressure placed on the body and mind.

-Kundalini Yoga is a remarkable science using sounds, mantra, energy healing, exercises and meditations to release trauma from the energetic body, which surrounds the physical body.
+Kundalini Yoga is a remarkable science using sounds, mantras, energy healing, exercises, and meditations to release trauma from the energetic body, which surrounds the physical body.
 The joy of Kundalini yoga is how it provides this expansive experience of love.
-To get there is not easy, as it also provides an accumulation of energy; creating exercises that bring about aggravation, stimulation and alleviation to fall in love of who we really are.
+To get there is not easy, as it also provides an accumulation of energy; creating exercises that bring about aggravation, stimulation, and alleviation to fall in love with who we really are.